sidtechnical/AdvoDB/README.md

 All the components of this project will be open and publically available.
 We believe that the openness of the project will encourage more people to contribute to the project either by remising the UI or by seeking useful insight from the data.

+**2.1 What are the options to search/filter?**

+The advocacy and civil society organizations can be filtered based on the following criterias:

+- **Location:** Filter based on the geographic location of the organization.
+- **Theme:** Filter based on themes (_e.g._ Internet Freedom, Freedom of Expression, Gender Equality).
+- **Research areas:** Filter based on the research methodology (_e.g._ Building tools, policy making, campaigning, training).
+- **Funding:** Filter based on the primary funding of the organization (_e.g._ funded by Ford Foundation, NSF grant, Horizon2020 grant, OTF funding)
+- **Opportunities to collaborate/contribute:** Filter based on their current status of jobs and collaboration opportunities (this will be a Yes or No type of information).